lexicHQ/docs/creating-facebook-bot.md

 ```

-Cofigure your bot by typing the following commmand:
+Configure your bot by typing the following command:

 ```